 4. Buckle pockets.
 No parent wants to dig for their child’s car seat buckles after they’ve placed their baby in their car seat.
 These buckle pockets hold the buckle tongues out to the sides and keep them away when putting baby in her seat.

 5. Sliding harness adjuster.
-I’m not a big fan of any baby gear items that need rethreading.
+I’m not a big fan of baby gear items that need rethreading.
 This is why I was thrilled to discover that the harness adjuster on the RAVA requires no rethreading.
-The adjuster is at the top of the headrest on the car seat and I can easily pull the tab and slide it up or down to adjust the harness to the setting my son needs.
+The adjuster is at the top of the headrest on the car seat, and I can easily pull the tab and slide it up or down to adjust the harness to the setting my son needs.